apache/druid/docs/operations/upgrade-prep.md

 #### Manual UPDATE

 Note that we choose a random date string for this example.
-We reccommend using the current UTC time when you invoke the command.
-If you have lots of rows that match the conditional `used = false`, you may want to incrementlly update the table using a limit clause.
+We recommend using the current UTC time when you invoke the command.
+If you have lots of rows that match the conditional `used = false`, you may want to incrementally update the table using a limit clause.

 ```SQL
 UPDATE druid_segment